 We’re in the process of setting up a number of Nanalyze Motifs so that our readers can invest alongside us in themes such as fuel cell stocks, 3D printing stocks, synthetic biology stocks, solar stocks, etc .
-In the meantime, you can join the Motif Investing platform for free, play around with building some of your own motifs, and receive $150 for doing so by clicking the below link.
+In the meantime, you can join the Motif Investing platform for free, play around with building some of your own motifs.
 After you create your own motif, post it in the comments below so we can take a look!
 You’ll get a cash kickback if other investors buy your motif.

 You can open a Motif Investing account for free with no deposit required so you can create your own baskets of stocks and also take a look at our many Nanalyze "motifs" which cover various disruptive technology investing themes.